wware/i2b2-quickstart/README.md

-installs i2b2 hive and webclient on centos vm, amazon webservice and Docker
+installs i2b2 hive and webclient on centos vm, amazon webservice and Docker  (see wiki for details)

 cd i2b2-install